When starting trip planning, Google Flights is usually my first stop. And it is even more useful with

 Google Flights search results with the extension

-With Legroom For Chrome, you can compare the seat pitch across all flights in one glance:
+With Legroom For Google Flights, you can compare the seat pitch across all flights in one glance:

 A standout feature is for Business Class passengers.
-They easily see which flights operate with a lie-flat (better) or an angled-flat (worse) seat.
+They easily see which flights operate with a lie-flat (superior) or an angled-flat (inferior) seat.

 If you’re flying at the pointy end, you can choose between an individual suite and a standard lie-flat seat.

 Given that Singapore Airlines has so many seat types, you’ll probably want a private suite rather than an open one.

 Most results will just say ‘extra reclining’, so it’s hard to compare across airlines for this cabin.
 I’d suggest checking out SeatGuru as part of your research.

 This is not a feature of the Chrome extension; rather, it’s built into Google Flights.
 You can get info on how the price changes if you have carry-on and/or checked baggage.

 You can see how the results change when I select a full-sized carry-on bag using the Bags filter.